Creating custom fields

 To avoid loss of important information when changing existing custom field types, you might find it helpful to first export your data to a CSV file.
 Go the module's Communication menu and select the CSV export option for all contacts/children/groups (depending on the module).
 Make sure you select your custom fields in the CSV export options.
 This file will give you a permanent record that you can return to or use to help you update existing data that has field values in an incompatible format.

-...and you'll see your custom fields when viewing a contact's profile page.
+Custom fields are also visible when viewing a person's profile page.

-Once you have set up Custom Fields you can use the Advanced Search feature to search contacts or children based on those fields.
-So, for example, if you want to find out who currently requires a pastoral intervention, you could simply use Advanced Search and see who has the "Pastoral Intervention Required?" custom field set to "Yes".
+Once you have set up custom fields you can use the Advanced Search feature to search contacts or children based on options for those fields.

 ...and assigned or edited as actions that can be 'processed' within a Flow...